 – Loans which are given to WTD (Whole Time Director) or MD (Managing Director) should meet the following conditions:

-- Where it is part of the Policy of Service of the company to grant loans to all employees.
+- Where it is part of the company’s policy to grant loans to all employees.

-- Pursuant to any scheme which is duly approved by the members bypassing of a Special Resolution.
+- Pursuant to any scheme which is duly approved by the members, bypassing a Special Resolution.

-– Loans which are given to the subsidiary shall be the exception where the holding company grants the loan, guarantee, or security to its wholly-owned subsidiary company, which uses the amount for its principal activity of business only.
+– Loans which are given to the subsidiary hall are the exception where the holding company grants the loan, guarantee, or security to its wholly-owned subsidiary company, which uses the amount for its principal activity of business only.

-– Loans to Companies that are provided as part of the ordinary business shall be again an exception if the rate of interest charged on such loans is not lower when compared with the rate which are specified by RBI at the time, loans may be given to companies during the ordinary course of business.
+Loans to Companies that are provided as part of the ordinary business shall again be an exception if the rate of interest charged on such loans is not lower than the rate specified by the RBI at the time.
+Loans may be given to companies during the ordinary course of business.

-– Loans which are given by Banks and Financial Institutions to Subsidiaries shall be permitted based on the following:
+– Loans which Banks and Financial Institutions give to Subsidiaries shall be permitted based on the following:

 - Where the holding company provides the security or guarantee with respect to the loan made by the bank or any financial institution to the subsidiary company.

-- The loan must be utilized for the subsidiary’s principal activity of the business.
+- The loan must be used for the subsidiary’s principal business activity.

 Penalty Provisions